juxt/astro-website/src/pages/blog/eventing.md

 Often a whole-platform event-driven approach is chosen (and mandated)  by system architects, which starts a program of work to "Eventify" an organisation’s technical estate.
 Without a coordinated program of education for both engineers and managers, it’s hard to succeed.
 All too often the result is endless bike-shedding between teams over terminology, semantics, and philosophy.

 Greenfield EDA projects have a better chance of success simply because they don't have to deal with the baggage of existing systems.
 However, they have their problems.
 Excitable engineers, prone to over-engineering and going all-in on a technology stack, may, for instance,  eschew the benefits of a traditional database in favour of in-memory state stores rebuilt from event logs at every startup.
-Before you know it, teams have implemented their RDBMS.
+Before you know it, teams have implemented their own RDBMS.

 Over this blog post series, we’ll examine the high-level concepts from the perspective of both Engineers and Managers and illustrate using Clojure.
 The goal is to highlight where people and organisations typically differ in understanding and implementation (as they currently do, and inevitably will in the future).